100 Notable alumni of

 -

-Murray Stuart McCully CNZM CF is a former New Zealand politician.
+Murray Stuart McCully CNZM CF is a New Zealand former politician.
 He is a member of the National Party, and served as Minister of Foreign Affairs from 2008 to 2017.

 -